LoginRadius/documentation/documentation/docs/libraries/demos/codeigniter-demo.md

 # LoginRadius CodeIgniter Demo

 ## Overview
-TThis demo is meant to help you with a quick implementation of the LoginRadius platform with the framework.
+This demo is meant to help you with a quick implementation of the LoginRadius platform with the framework.
 It presumes you have basic knowledge of PHP.